 - Summary Document (in English)

 The investigator presents the consent information to the subject (parent/guardian) using an interpreter.
-The interpreter must be fluent in both English and the native language of the subject (parent/guardian) and may serve as the witness, provided that they are not otherwise involved in the study.
-Consent is then documented on both a Short Form Consent form in the subject's native language and on a Study Summary Document.
+The interpreter must be fluent in both English and the preferred language of the subject (parent/guardian) and may serve as the witness, provided that they are not otherwise involved in the study.
+Consent is then documented on both a Short Form Consent form in the subject's preferred language and on a Study Summary Document.

 Interpreters and Witnesses